 Is my refrigerant leaking?
-Refrigerant is the liquid that absorbs the heat from your air.
+Refrigerant is a liquid that absorbs the heat from your air.
 When you don’t have enough, your A/C can’t absorb enough heat to cool the air.
 A low refrigerant level means one thing: you have a refrigerant leak.
 How you can tell if you have a refrigerant leak include:

 - Ice buildup on the refrigerant line and the outside unit